JoshuaJFogg/slate/source/includes/_payment-instructions.md

 Parameter | Type |  Description |
 --------- | ------- |  ----------- |
-paymentInstructions | array[objects] | The collection of payment instructions.
+`paymentInstructions` | array[objects] | The collection of payment instructions.
-paymentInstructions > paymentInstructionReference | string | The identifier for the specific payment instruction. paymentInstructions > cartReference | string | The identifier for the Cart for the payment instruction. paymentInstructions > nextFulfilmentReference | string | The identifier for the next fulfilment on the payment instruction. paymentInstructions > nextFulfilmentDate | string | The next date a fulfilment will be dispatched. paymentInstructions > lastPaymentDate | integer | The date the last payment was taken against the payment instruction. paymentInstructions > nextPaymentDate | string | The next scheduled date a payment will be taken. paymentInstructions > description | string | The name/description of the payment instruction paymentInstructions > customPaymentInstructionParameters | dictionary | This is a collection of custom attributes against the payment instructions. paymentInstructions > parameterName | string | Representation of all custom parameters against the payment instruction.
+`paymentInstructionReference` | string | The identifier for the specific payment instruction.
+`cartReference` | string | The identifier for the Cart for the payment instruction.
+`nextFulfilmentReference` | string | The identifier for the next fulfilment on the payment instruction.
+`nextFulfilmentDate` | string | The next date a fulfilment will be dispatched.
+`lastPaymentDate` | integer | The date the last payment was taken against the payment instruction.
+`nextPaymentDate` | string | The next scheduled date a payment will be taken.
+`description` | string | The name/description of the payment instruction `customPaymentInstructionParameters` | dictionary | This is a collection of custom attributes against the payment instructions.
+`customPaymentInstructionParameters` > `parameterName | string | Representation of all custom parameters against the payment instruction.